InkWarrior/Remnants-of-the-Protectorate/README.md

 - K'Rakoth patch (in progress).

 __GENERAL:__
+- Allow for furniture store units and blueprints to spawn on Emergency Pods.
+- Add new reward bag: Research Crate (gives some of the new items added in this update; spawns only in ships and biospheres).

 __NPCS__
 - Add refugees for the Biosphere modules.
 - Update dialogues for habitat protector.
+- Add Protectorate Merchants (mostly to sell furniture).

 __MISC__